 LOOK FOR QUALITY DEVELOPMENTS

 Not all developers were created equal.
-Look for a strong, well capitalised developer such as DAMAC Properties, which has a proven track record for delivering some of the most sought-after properties in the UAE.
+Look for a strong, well capitalised real estate developer such as DAMAC Properties, which has a proven track record for delivering some of the most sought-after properties in the UAE.
 Choosing a reputable developer can help to ensure you are buying a high-quality apartment in a well-maintained building.
 It's your insurance policy for your investment in the future.

 MAINTENANCE COSTS TRANSPARENCY